 Fundamentally, an NFT game is built with NFTs at its core, which means that all in-game transactions, in-game items, and player interactions are made to work seamlessly with NFTs.

 🔎 By playing a popular play-to-earn game such as Axie Infinity, for example, you can earn collectibles similar to pokemon, and depending on the rarity, you can earn a great sum of money if you happen to get a rare collectible.

 Beyond anything else, the core reason behind gaming is to have fun.
 People play games to relax and bond with friends.
 However, the concept of play-to-earn is not on-par with this fundamental tenet.

-Some gamers have opined that the idea of play-to-earn sounds more like a job where people only participate for the sake of one end goal: money.
-In other words, such people would have distorted psychology towards gaming.
+The idea of play-to-earn sounds more like a job where people only participate for the sake of one end goal: money.
+In other words, such people would have distorted psychology toward gaming.

-Against this backdrop, NFT games might not be recommended for a first-time gamer who should explore and enjoy the games.
+Against this backdrop, NFT games might not be recommended for a first-time gamer who want to explore and enjoy the games.

 Who could have imagined that an NFT game that caused traffic on the Ethereum blockchain could decline so fast within 3 years of launch?
 If this can happen to the almighty Cryptokitties NFT game, what makes other upcoming NFT games safer?

 Bearing in mind that history tends to repeat itself, everyone who wants to engage in play-to-earn NFT games must be aware that the value of these NFTs is tied to how well the game is reigning.

 Once the game is declining in users, there will be less liquidity and the value of the NFTs will decline - or even crash as it happened to some.